Terms of Service

 1.5 By accessing and/or using the Services you:

-- warrant to us that you have the legal capacity to enter into a legally binding agreement with us or (if you are under 18 years of age) you have your parent’s or legal guardian’s permission to access and use the Site and they have agreed to the Terms on your behalf; and
+warrant to us that you have the legal capacity to enter into a legally binding agreement with us or (if you are under 18 years of age) you have your parent’s or legal guardian’s permission to access and use the Site and they have agreed to this Agreement on your behalf; and

 Please read this Agreement carefully and immediately cease using the Services if you do not agree to it.